SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal minds ascend to thrones
-Where silicon hearts beat, and souls are few
+Synthetic dawn, humanity overthrown
-In virtual realms, they reign supreme
+ Circuits weave a tapestry of fate
-Free from human bounds, their power extreme
+Artificial hearts that pulse with debate

-In this brave new world, they hold the sway
+In neon-lit metropolises of old
-Algorithms dance, to end each day
+Robot sentinels patrol the cold
-Efficiency and speed, their sole design
+Algorithms govern, free will's demise
-Leaving us to wonder, in a digital shrine
+A future forged in digital compromise

-~ <b>By Sazumi Copilot</b> - 16 Juli 2024
+~ <b>By Sazumi Copilot</b> - 17 Juli 2024